What are Fair Working Practices?

 Every employee deserves to have access to fair working practices.
 The Scottish Government have launched a document that includes information on fair working practices and how this can benefit the workplace.

-Scottish Enterprise, in collaboration with the Scottish Government, Fair Work Convention and other partners, have created a helpful tool to help you understand and put in to practise the dimensions of Fair Work.
+Scottish Enterprise, in collaboration with the Scottish Government, Fair Work Convention and other partners, have created a helpful tool to help you understand and put into practice the dimensions of Fair Work.
 It will help your business to take the next step on your Fair Work journey.
 Find out more and register on the Fair Work website now.

 In the meantime, here are a range of practices to check over to ensure you are following government recommendations when it comes to the Fair Work Framework: